 - Iron prevents anemia, involved in the production of energy, and directly affects the mood and attention span of children.

-- Vitamin A has a vital role in strengthening the local defense mechanisms against infections.
+- Vitamin A has a vital role in strengthening local defense mechanisms against infections.

 - Zinc plays an important role in the process of growth, wound healing and immunity.

-- Magnesium is necessary for the proper functioning of the heart, nerves and bowel.
+- Magnesium is necessary for the proper functioning of the heart, nerves and sleep cycle.

 - B vitamins are essential for normal bowel activity, metabolism of proteins, carbohydrates, and fats.

 Spirulina Promotes Healthy Child Development

 In many countries, children live malnourished.
-For them, access to nutritious foods that can fill their vitamin and mineral reservoirs makes a difference of life and death.
+For them, access to nutritious foods that can fill their vitamin and mineral reservoirs makes the difference between life and death.

 Many studies in India and Africa on groups of children who suffered widespread malnutrition and significant nutritional deficiencies, showed that the addition of Spirulina on a daily basis improved the health of the children and helped them to fight hunger.

 On one case, nuns in the convent of Saint Joseph in Africa began to grow Spirulina to feed local children and infants in situations of severe malnutrition.
 The results were quick to come, and the children have shown remarkable improvement in health and weight.